alichtman/deadbolt/README.md

 ### Technical Version

 `deadbolt` is built on Electron and uses `crypto.js` from the `node.js` standard library.
 The encryption protocol used is `AES-256-GCM`.
 This algorithm is part of the NSA's [Commercial National Security Algorithm Suite](https://apps.nsa.gov/iaarchive/programs/iad-initiatives/cnsa-suite.cfm) and is approved to protect up to TOP SECRET documents.
-A 256-bit derived key for the cipher is created using 11,000 iterations of `pbkdf2` with the `SHA-512` HMAC digest algorithm, a 64-byte randomly generated salt, and a user generated password.
+A 256-bit derived key for the cipher is created using 11,000 iterations of `pbkdf2` with the `SHA-512 HMAC` digest algorithm, a 64-byte randomly generated salt, and a user generated password.
 The authenticity of the data is verified with the authentication tag provided by using GCM.
-These parameters were chosen by following the [NIST Guidelines for pbkdf2](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf).
+These parameters were chosen by following the [NIST Guidelines for `pbkdf2`](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf).

 ## Security Review